tylert/tylert.github.io/source/NOTES.rst

 Ribbit
 ------

-This might actually be awesome if they ever post the source code and put the app up on F-Droid.org (and make some more non-Android versions too).
+This might actually be awesome if they ever put the app up on F-Droid.org (and make some more non-Android versions too).
 The current closed-source app is called "Rattlegram" on The Poodle Grey Store.

 * https://www.ribbitradio.org/  official site